1948 Liberal Party of Canada leadership election: Charles Gavan Power

-Power, 60, had resigned from cabinet during World War II amidst the Conscription Crisis of 1944 due to his opposition to conscription.
+Charles Gavan Power, 60, had resigned from cabinet during World War II amidst the Conscription Crisis of 1944 due to his opposition to conscription.
 Power left the Liberals to sit as an "Independent Liberal," and was elected as such during the 1945 election.
 Following the war, Power rejoined the Liberals.
 His convention speech called for electoral reform (including placing limits on campaign spending), and called on the party to return to its policy of protecting individual rights.